-Diving the Southern Atolls is year-round when weather permits. the best time to book your liveaboard to this part of the Maldives is between December and May when The seas are at its calmest and water temperatures are good. (between 28 and 29 degrees).
-For some of the atolls, you need to have the calm we seas for anchoring such as the Foahmulah atoll where it is difficult to stay in rough weather.
+Diving the Southern Atolls is year-round when weather permits. the best time to book your liveaboard to this part of the Maldives is between December and May when The seas are at their calmest and water temperatures are good. (between 28 and 29 degrees).
+For some of the atolls, you need to have calm seas for anchoring, such as the Foahmulah atoll, where it is difficult to stay in rough weather.

-To get to the Southern Atolls you can either choose to make an extended liveaboard cruise for 2 weeks that will depart and disembark from Male.
-If you choose to make a 1-week trip you will need to get a domestic flight from Male to Medhufushi or the other way around.
-If the liveaboard stays in the Southern Atolls a return ticket is necessary.
-If you need any help or have any questions about flights you can always contact us for more details.
+To get to the Southern Atolls, you can choose to make an extended liveaboard cruise for two weeks that will depart and disembark from Male.
+If you decide to make a 1-week trip, you will need to get a domestic flight from Male to Medhufushi or the other way around.

 There are no reviews yet.
 Be the first one to write one.